Mobile App design

 When designing our Information Architecture, we prioritized a simple and user-friendly navigation menu.

-We chose a structure that ensure seamless usability, ultimately including the following key sections: Login, Home, Hotel Info & Booking, Flight Info & Booking, Activity Planning, Safety Demographics, Budget Tracking, and Deals.
+We chose a concise structure to ensure seamless usability, ultimately including the following key sections: Home, My Profile, Favorites, and Deals.

 wireframes

 Here is an example of some of our basic wireframes to start our design process.
-On the left you will find the suggested activities featured page and safety demographics on the right.
+On the left you will find one of our AI questionaire set-up pages and on the right you will find the users' completed profile page.

 Test

 For usability testing, we conducted moderated in-person sessions to directly observe user reactions and thought processes.
-Our key objectives were to ensure users could navigate from the home page to the hotels and flights pages, use the back button effectively, and move seamlessly between the reviews and bundles pages.
-Success was measured by a user’s ability to complete these tasks smoothly, including logging in via the guest feature and being directed to the home page.
+Our key objectives were to ensure users could navigate from the home page through the recipe generation process, understand each page's intended task, and move seamlessly between pages.
+Success was measured by a user’s ability to complete these tasks smoothly.

 Example of interview testing.